thequietlife/CTI-101/assets/pen-to-paper and the finished report.md

    - memorialise analysis; make it transparent and accessible to the people who have to make decisions
    - preserve knowledge
    - create accountability
+* Commit pen to paper, a blank page is daunting but start with putting your notes into sentences and weaving a story
+* Format of the report structure
+   - structure
+   - style
+   - so what?
+* Heed the old school advice Churchill, Colin Powell
+   - crisp, concise
+   - What you **know**
+   - What you **don't know**
+   - What you **think**

 ### Notes